surge-synthesizer/pffft/README.md

 |  1048576  |      876   |     1154   |      868   |     1341   |

-The performance on the tegra K1 is pretty impressive.
-I'm not including the FFTW numbers as they as slightly below the scalar fftpack numbers, so something must be wrong (however it seems to be correctly configured and is using neon simd instructions).

-When using clang 3.4 the pffft version is even a bit faster, reaching 5.7 GFlops for real ffts of size 1024.

 iPad Air 2 with iOS9, xcode 8.0, arm64.
 The cpu is an Apple A8X, supposedly running at 1.5GHz.

 | input len |real FFTPack|  real vDSP | real PFFFT |cplx FFTPack|  cplx vDSP | cplx PFFFT |